GeekDoc/Plex-Poster-Display/README.md

 This project assumes you have a working Plex server.
 Setup of Plex is beyond the scope of this project.

 ## Tautulli
 This project assumes you have a working Tautulli installation that is getting information from your Plex server.
 I will only cover the project-specific setup here.
-I can't remember if using cloudinary is standard in Tautulli, but you will need that, too.
+I can't remember if using Cloudinary is standard in Tautulli, but you will need that, too.
 I may have set up Cloudinary when I set up my weekly user newsletter.
 Unless you already have an MQTT broker available, you will want to set that up first, before configuring Tautulli MQTT notifications.

 1. Set up an MQTT notification agent.